geopandas/geopandas/doc/source/docs/user_guide/fiona_to_pyogrio.rst

 Write an attribute table to a file
 ----------------------------------

-Using the Fiona IO engine, it was possible to write an attribute table using the ``schema`` parameter to specify that the "geometry" column could be ignored.
+Using the Fiona IO engine, it was possible to write an attribute table (a table without geometry column) to a file using the ``schema`` parameter to specify that the "geometry" column should be ignored.

-With Pyogrio you can accomplish this by calling :func:`geopandas.GeoDataFrame.to_file` on GeoDataFrame without geometry column:
+With Pyogrio you can write an attribute table by calling :func:`geopandas.GeoDataFrame.to_file` on a GeoDataFrame without geometry column:

 .. code-block:: python